MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Reset-ProvisioningCache.md

 ```

 ### -CurrentOrganization
-The CurrentOrganization switch specifies that the provision cache is reset for this organization.
+The CurrentOrganization switch resets the provision cache for the organization.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter